-No, this is not some kind of April Fool's joke.
-I am aware of the date, but this post was prompted by an advertisement from a local church I received in the mail right before Easter and have since been saving.
-I am becoming increasingly fascinated with church marketing strategies because, like other varieties of marketing, they can reflect interesting things about the product or service being sold.
+No, this is not some kind of early April Fool's joke.
+I am aware of the approaching date, but this post was prompted by an advertisement from a local church I received in the mail to promote their Easter services.
+I am becoming increasingly fascinated with church marketing strategies because, like other varieties of marketing, I think they can often reflect interesting things about the product or service being sold.

 But what I'd really like to address here is the contents of the ad.
 Here is their pitch, nutty capitalization and all: